Oliver M. W. Sprague: Early life and education

 Sprague was born to William Wallace (1842–1912), a businessman, and Miriam Sprague (née Wentworth) on April 22, 1873, in Somerville, Massachusetts.
 He attended St. Johnsbury Academy and graduated summa cum laude from Harvard University in 1894.
-He went on to further study at Harvard, receiving an AM in 1896 and PhD in political science in 1897.
+He went on to further study at Harvard, receiving an AM in 1896 and a PhD in political science in 1897.

 Career

-After a year of study in England, Sprague was made Austin Teaching Fellow in political economy, a one-year fixed-term position, at Harvard College in fall 1899.
+After a year of study in England, Sprague was made Austin Teaching Fellow in political economy, a one-year fixed-term position, at Harvard College in the fall of 1899.
 He became instructor in political economy in 1900 and was promoted to assistant professor of economics in 1904.
 The Imperial University of Tokyo appointed him as a full professor of economics in 1905, where he stayed until 1908 when he returned to Harvard as an assistant professor of banking and finance at the Harvard Graduate School of Business Administration.
 He was made Edmund Cogswell Converse Professor of Banking and Finance in 1913, a post he held until his retirement in 1941.

 He was elected fellow of the American Academy of Arts and Sciences in 1931 and member of the American Philosophical Society in 1938.

 He served on the editorial board of the Quarterly Journal of Economics from 1909 to 1920.